Estate Maps

 Beyond the frame

-The survey data gathered during the commission does not exist only in the finished print.
-Where it is useful, the same data is made available through LandApp or LandID — a smartphone and tablet application through which estate managers, keepers and contractors can turn layers on and off, see their live GPS position on the map, and navigate the property in two or three dimensions.
-The application works offline, without mobile signal.
-The decorative map hangs on the wall.
-The survey that made it continues to work in the field.
+The survey behind the map does not end on the wall.
+Where it is useful, the same data is delivered as a working tool for those who run the estate: a colour-coded board for the office, and an app (LandApp in Britain, LandID in the United States) through which managers, keepers and contractors can turn layers on and off, see their position on the ground, and navigate the property offline, beyond mobile signal.
+The map hangs in the house; the survey that made it goes on working in the field.

 “Maps commissioned by country estates are valuable historical records as well as being aesthetic objects”